Obama, Xi lay out joint vision for global climate agreement

-WASHINGTON U.S. President Barack Obama and Chinese President Xi Jinping outlined their common vision for a global climate change agreement on Friday, including new steps they will take to deliver on pledges made last year to slash their greenhouse gas emissions.
+WASHINGTON, Sept 25 U.S. President Barack Obama and Chinese President Xi Jinping outlined their common vision for a global climate change agreement on Friday, and outlined new steps they will take to deliver on pledges made last year to slash their greenhouse gas emissions.

-Those included Xi's announcement that China will launch a national carbon cap-and-trade system in 2017 to help contain the country's emissions, which will build on seven regional pilot markets already operation in China.
+Those included confirmation by Xi that China will launch a national carbon cap-and-trade system in 2017 to help contain the country's emissions, which will build on seven regional pilot markets already operation in China.
 Such systems put limits on carbon emissions and open up markets for companies to buy and sell the right to produce emissions.

 The joint presidential statement was a highlight of a state visit to Washington by Xi, as the two leaders tackled difficult issues such as cyber spying and China's economic policies.